Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 > * How to create a local package
 > * How to debug a package and how the native builder works

-## your first Nix expression: a basic ''hello'' package
+## Your first Nix expression: a basic ''hello'' package

-This first example is an introduction to the development of nix packages.

-A package is  built from a nix expression.
+A package is  built from a nix "expression".
 Nix expressions describe the actions to build packages.
 (Getting the sources, compiling, installing).

-Here is an example for a basic packaging of the ''hello'' program:
+Here is a sample expression for a basic packaging of the ''hello'' program:

 ```Nix
 { pkgs ? import <nixpkgs> {} }: